3jq/3jq/README.md

 ## hobbyist programmer/reverser/researcher

-currently working at jvmprotect (a native dll written in c/c++ for preventing hooking/using any exploits written for jvm in jvm natives you also can invite me in some project and i might help :p
+currently working at jvmprotect (a native dll written in c/c++ for preventing hooking/using any exploits written for jvm) you also can invite me in some project and i might help :p

 ### contacts: <br>